brianhouse/braid/PLAN.md

 config isnt being used for anything

 if I can get rid of the controller folder to -- then we are flat lean and beautiful.

+but maybe config can be used for setting up synth and controller mappings. that would be hot.